(55) 445 521 455

 Upon release, the film did not repeat the box office success of its predecessors.
 Although it did find new life in rentals and is now considered a cult classic.

-Directors Roundtable 2
+Producers Roundtable 2